By Dr. Mercola

 Be Cautious with Natural Deodorants, Too

-There are many brands of chemical-free, aluminum-free deodorants on the market, and many of these are safe alternatives.
+There are many brands of aluminum-free deodorants on the market, and many of these are safe alternatives.
 "Crystal" deodorant stones, which are a popular natural deodorant alternative often used by health-conscious shoppers looking to avoid aluminum, often claim to be aluminum-free, but some actually contain a different type of compound known as an alum, the most common form being potassium alum, also known as potassium aluminum sulfate.

 Potassium Alum or Ammonium Alum are natural mineral salts made up of molecules that are too large to be absorbed by your skin.
 They form a protective layer on your skin that inhibits the growth of odor-causing bacteria.
 These deodorants are recommended by many cancer treatment centers, but while this may be a better alternative to most antiperspirants and deodorants on the market, it is not completely aluminum-free.
 Also remember to check the remaining ingredients, keeping a watchful eye out for parabens.